 jessianne@bigskyjournal.com

-Cover Images: An open interpretation of strong seasonal looks, wildlife or scenic panoramas of our region (Montana, Wyoming, Idaho).
-The July Arts cover is always an image of one of the featured artists.
+Cover Images: An open interpretation of strong seasonal looks, wildlife, or scenic panoramas of our region (Montana, Wyoming, Idaho).
+The Arts cover is always a work by one of the issue’s featured artists.
 Photographic essays should be dynamic, evocative, original portrayals of life in the Northern Rockies.
-Photo calls are emailed two weeks prior to the next issue.
-Aside from the cover, these will be specific requests for images to illustrate the stories of that particular issue.
+Photo calls are emailed six weeks prior to the next issue.
+Aside from the cover, these will be specific requests for images that illustrate the stories of a particular issue.

-Photographic Useage Rate: Big Sky Journal pays for the quantity and size of images used.
-Payments will be processed after the issue goes to press.
-Please contact Art Director, Geoff Hill, for current usage rates.
+Photographic Usage Rate: Big Sky Journal pays for the quantity and size of images used.
+Payments will be remitted 30 days after the issue is published.
+Please contact the art director, Jeanine Miller, for current usage rates.

 SEND IMAGES TO: